Skip to content

 NOT FOR

 The cycling internet spent twenty years arguing about whether strength training helped cyclists.
 The 2024-2025 research has settled it for masters athletes — and the answer is unambiguous.
-Heavy resistance training twice a week protects power output, slows the age-related decline in muscle mass, maintains bone density, and outperforms 'more miles' for nearly every masters performance marker.
+Structured resistance training twice a week protects power output, slows the age-related decline in muscle mass, maintains bone density, and outperforms 'more miles' for nearly every masters performance marker.

 EVIDENCE